mantidproject/documents/Design/Workbench/design-projectsaving.md

 This document exists because Project Saving is a non-trivial challenge to tackle when it comes to ideas with saving and loading interfaces created in both Python and C++ as well as saving and loading of workspaces.
 This issue should be fairly simple to understand, simply users should be able to save their projects and load them back in, to at least the standard that MantidPlot was able to achieve.

+It should as a requirement allow people to share projects across platforms and seamlessly by zipping and emailing or transferring by different methods.
+This however should not come in the way of pure functionality.

+The Saver/Serializer should take from interfaces it's dictionary from the output and if possible turn it into JSON and then also be able to transfer it back in the exact same form it was recieved when loading the data back in, the rest should be handled by indidual developers implementing and maintaining interfaces.
+This has the added benefit of allowing someone in the future to rip out the JSON parts and replace it with whatever saver they would like to use.

 Changes to MantidWorkbench needed
 ---------------------------------
 - MainWindow should track all of the open windows (as well as if they are serializable or not) similar to MantidPlot